Updated: December 8th, 2020

 I don’t think there’s much to say about the “why” here.
 Yet, the “how” is quite a bit too intricate to cram it into this article.

-Instead, go here to find an electronic drum kit (they are helpful if you can’t cause too much noise in your practice space) – and here to find your acoustic drum kit (the standard option you see on any stage).
-Also, here you’ll find a selection of cheap and useful drum set options (both acoustic, electronic and for kids).
+Instead, go here to find an electronic drum kit (they are helpful if you can’t make too much noise in your practice space) – and here to find the best acoustic drum kit for beginners (the standard option you see on any stage).
+Also, here you’ll find a selection of cheap drum set options (both acoustic, electronic and for kids).

 5. Get to Know Your Drum Kit